NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 <h1>Current Features</h1>
-OpenStudio is constantly being improved, with a less stable developer release available every 2 weeks and a stable major release quarterly (4 per year).
+OpenStudio Application is constantly being improved, with a less stable developer release available every 2 weeks and a stable major release quarterly (4 per year).
 The features that are available in the current major release are described below.
 To learn what is coming in the future, see the [Planned Features](../getting_started/roadmap.md) page.

-## As of OpenStudio Version 3.0.0
+## As of OpenStudio Application Version 1.0.0

 ### Building Geometry/3D CAD